 G. perform other duties as shall from time to time be assigned to it by the NJC or the membership.

 Section 3: Meetings.
-The NEB shall meet at the call of the President, but shall meet at least two (2) times a year, one of which shall be at NJC meetings.
-Upon majority vote, the NEB may elect to meet via telephone conference call or other electronic media.
+The NEB shall meet at the call of the President, but shall meet at least two (2) times a year, one of which may be at NJC meetings.
+The NEB may elect to meet via telephone conference call or other electronic media.

 NOLSW Bylaw Change 3- NJC Representation